 After the rainy season that withhold further construction of HCH’s maternity clinic in Mainapokhari (Nepal) now with upmost commitment to the planned opening date of October 7th, construction teams are resuming the works.
 A roof has to be fixed in order to lay the bricks for the walls.
 A compliment to these inspired people who make all ours and their dream comes true!

-HCH team has deployed to have immediate action for relief works.
-In this connection, HCH had decided to go in a rush movement for immediate action and relief supports for the victims of Dolakha, Ramechhap, Nuwakot, Bhaktapur, lalitpur , Gorkha and Dhading districts .
+HCH team has deployed to have an immediate action for relief works.
+In this connection, HCH had decided to go in a rush movement for immediate action and relief support for the victims of Dolakha, Ramechhap, Nuwakot, Bhaktapur, Lalitpur, Gorkha and Dhading districts.
 For the immediate rescue and relief works 20 HCH volunteers are deployed, and they are regularly working for the entire course.

-We have consequently decided to launch the relief supports program in earthquake hit District.
-For the entire process, we were in contact with different INGOs and organizations which are working in disaster management sector.
-Besides this, with support of foreign people we have very immediately started the relief supports program for the victims of earthquake.
-In the first step of relief supports program, we had distributed relief materials including rice, pulse, cooking oil for 300 families of victim of earthquake of Dolakha and Dhading Districts.
-After food relief material we had distributed tarpaulin for 200 families and galvanized sheet for 40 needy people at Dolakha and Dhading Districs and 10 number of school at Dolakha Districts.
+We have consequently decided to launch the relief supports program in earthquake-hit District.
+For the entire process, we were in contact with different INGOs and organizations which are working in the disaster management sector.
+Besides this, with the support of foreign people, we have very immediately started the relief supports program for the victims of an earthquake.
+In the first step of relief supports program, we had distributed relief materials including rice, pulse, cooking oil for 300 families of the victim of an earthquake of Dolakha and Dhading Districts.
+After food relief material we had distributed tarpaulin for 200 families and galvanized sheet for 40 needy people at Dolakha and Dhading District and 10 schools at Dolakha Districts.